sven-hash/docs/content/run-nym-nodes/requester.md

 Those URLs will let through requests for the Blockstream Green and Electrum cryptocurrency wallets, as well as the KeyBase chat client.

+{{% notice info %}}
-**IMPORTANT: If you change your allowed.list, make sure you restart nym-network-requester to pick up the new allowed request list.**
+If you change your allowed.list, make sure you restart nym-network-requester to pick up the new allowed request list
+{{% /notice %}}

 ## Adding URLs for other clients